-When Star Trek: The Motion Picture was released in 1979, reviewers lavished praise on the visual effects but what none of them realized was that they ware not completely finished.
-Douglas Trumbull’s and John Dykstra’s VFX teams had worked around the clock to get the effects ready for the December release, but the time pressures were so great they had been forced to abandoned several shots and rework others to make them easier to shoot.
+When Star Trek: The Motion Picture was released in 1979, reviewers lavished praise on its visual effects, but nobody knew they hadn’t been completely finished.
+Douglas Trumbull, John Dykstra and their VFX teams had worked around the clock to get the effects ready for the December release, but the time pressures were so great they had been forced to abandoned several shots and rework others to make them easier to shoot.

-The production team for the director’s edition only discovered how much had been left out when they looked through Robert Wise’s papers.
+The production team of the 2001 Director’s Edition only discovered how much had been left out when they looked through Robert Wise’s papers.
 Among the stacks of memos, they found dozens of storyboards showing shots that would have made the film more dramatic and more cohesive.
 They realized that if they could complete these shots, the film would not only be finished; it would be transformed.

 Their end of the project was headed up by Adam “Mojo” Lebowitz.
-Explaining Foundation’s enthusiams, he told Star Trek: The Magazine (December 2001) that their artists were delighted to be given the chance to go back and contribute to one of the movies that had inspired them as kids.
+Explaining Foundation’s enthusiams, he told Star Trek: The Magazine in 2001 that their artists were delighted to be given the chance to go back and contribute to one of the movies that had inspired them as kids.

 Staying true to the film

-Foundation’s equipment is far more advanced than anything that was available to the original visual effects teams, but Dochterman was determined that any shots they added would look as if they could have been produced by Trumbull and Dykstra in 1979.
+Foundation’s equipment is far more advanced than anything that was available in 1979, but Dochterman was determined that any shots they added would look as if they could have been produced by Trumbull and Dykstra at the time.

-This meant that whenever new CG models appeared on screen, they had to look like traditional models.
+That meant that whenever new CG models appeared on screen, they had to look like traditional models.
 Nothing would be added for looks.
-Stylistically, all the new shots had to be in keeping with the original film.
+Stylistically, the new shots had to be in keeping with the original film.